pachun/update_tags/README.md

 This file defines how your tag index pages will look.
 You get access to two special variables; `tag` and `tagged_posts`.

 Then, [install update_tags](#Install) and run `update_tags continuously` while you work on your jekyll blog.
-Let's say your create a blog post with tags defined like this in your front matter:
+Let's say you create a blog post with the following tags in your front matter:

 ```
 ---